SkunkPlatform/SkunkPlatform/README.md

 - More Information from this [Website](https://skunkplatform.netlify.app/real-name).

 ### New Features
+- SkunkPlatform knew a Yellow Skunk in Roblox!
+Here is the Roblox Profile: [roblox.com/users/.../profile](https://www.roblox.com/es/communities/35980296/SkunkPlatform-Games#!/about)
 - SkunkPlatform added Text Moderation for SkunkOAI!
 - SkunkPlatform added SkunkOAI Moderation for Discord Bot!